fabriziopfannl/llm-autobatch/README.md

 - `passthrough`: execute immediately

 **Can I use async?**
-Not in v1.
-Async support is planned for v1.1.
+Not yet.
+Async support is planned for a future release.

+**Is ordering preserved?**
+Yes.
+Outputs must match the input order for each batch.

+## License

+Apache-2.0

 **Is ordering preserved?**
 Yes.
 Outputs must match the input order for each batch.